anrbn/GCP-Attack-Defense/README.md

   <tr>
    <td>&lt;function-name>
    </td>
-   <td>The name of the Cloud Function being created.
+   <td>The name of the Cloud Function to update.
    </td>
   </tr>
   <tr>